MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 # [Classic](#tab/classic)

-To choose a pool and agent in the classic editor, navigate the pipeline settings, and select the desired **Agent pool** and then the desired image from the **Agent Specification** drop-down.
+To choose a pool and agent in the classic editor, navigate to the pipeline settings, select the desired **Agent pool**, and then the desired image from the **Agent Specification** drop-down.

 ![Select Agent pool and choose the desired agent](_img/agent-pool-classic.png)